RamaPemmasaniTech/user-registration/README.md

 ## Jenkins Pipeline - Dockerizing and Pushing to DockerHub.

 ### Prerequisites:
++ Git is installed
++ Java 17 Installed
++ Maven is installed
++ AWS RDS MYSQL is created
-+ Jenkins is installed
++ Docker is installed
-+  Github token generate
++ DockerHub repo is created

 ### Step 1: Install and configure the jenkins plugins
  + git